-Can Budgeting Actually Be ‘Painless’ for Your Clients?
+Can Budgeting Actually Be ‘Painless’ for Your Clients?by

-Our clients know they need to create a budget, but actually doing so can be very difficult - even painful - for them.
+Our clients know they budgeting for monthly bills is essential, but actually doing so can be very difficult - even painful - for them.

 Most business owners would happily delegate the onerous task of budgeting to their accountant or bookkeeper as they are uniquely positioned to help create sound budgets.
 We are familiar enough with our clients’ businesses to help identify areas where they are being unreasonable with their projections and detached enough to see their blind spots.

 However, if our clients are to adhere to their budgets, they must be involved in the process.
 We may not be able to convince our clients creating a budget is actually enjoyable, but we can help make the process much less painless for them.

 Many business owners think of budgeting in negative terms.
 It’s going to be hard.
 They might have to give up some things they want or have convinced themselves they need.
 Maybe they feel fear about being able to stick to a budget, or maybe their fear is they will stick to it for a while, and then relapse.

 Unfortunately, many business owners approach budgeting with the same mindset as people trying to lose weight approach dieting.
 Many years ago, my doctor explained to me why diets don’t work.
 By their very nature, diets are meant to be temporary.

 We change our behaviors for a short period of time, but then we fall back into old habits.
 The key to successful and permanent weight loss, he said, was to view a healthy diet as a lifestyle.
 We can use this same mindset shift to help our clients embrace budgeting.